MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 In terms of clients, the session control is available for any browser on any major platform.
 However, mobile apps and desktop apps are not supported.

 > [!NOTE]
- >Make sure that you choose apps that are supported by the proxy.
-The proxy supports apps that are configured with SAML single sign-on in Azure AD.
-For example, Office 365 applications are not configured with SAML and therefore are not currently supported.
+> Office 365 applications are not configured with SAML so they are not currently supported.

 ## See Also
 [Deploy the Cloud App Security proxy](proxy-deployment-aad.md)